SiAdcock/pointless-utils/README.md

 1. All code must initially written in TypeScript
 2. One util function per file
 3. Try to categorise utils using a sensible directory structure (e.g. array utils might appear under an `array` directory)
-4. All utils should also be exposed in `index.js`
+4. All utils should also be exposed in `index.ts`
-5. Transpile to JavaScript and generate .d.ts files using `npm run build`
+5. Transpile to JavaScript and generate `.d.ts` files using `npm run build`
 6. Check in all generated files

 ## Issues